na1811/CompareExperimentCircRNADisease/README.md

 The way run RNMFLP method:
 + Go to "RNMFLP main" folder, run file "fivefols.m" Note that for each different Dataset, you need to edit the comments in the file "fivefols.m" to run the correct dataset.
-  Then, save each predict_scores matrix corresponding to each dataset into the path "./five_folds_prediction_output/Dataset{dataset}/RNMFLP_result_data{dataset}.csv" for step 2
+  Then, save each predict_scores matrix with the names RNMFLP1, RNMFLP2, RNMFLP3, RNMFLP4, RNMFLP5 respectively according to the folds and corresponding to each data set into the path
+  "./five_folds_prediction_output/Dataset{dataset}/RNMFLP/RNMFLP{fold}.csv" for step 2

 ## Step 2: Combine 5 predict_matrix for evaluation
 Run file "IntegratedApproachFivefolds.py" => The result will be printed